 Policy 13620 – Digital Accessibility (Redline)

-Policy Number: 13620 Date Created/Revised 10/23/2018 Created/Revised: (update upon approval) Executive Responsibility: Provost; Chief Information Officer Functional Responsibility: Office of Disability Services
+Policy Number: 13620 Date Created/Revised Created/Revised: (update upon approval)

+Policy Manager: Chief Information Officer

 13620.1 Policy Statement

 Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 prohibit discrimination on the basis of disability in programs and activities by public universities receiving financial assistance from the U.S. department of education. universities.
 Wright State University (“Wright State”) is committed to ensuring that communication with university constituents with disabilities, including disabilities—including students, prospective students, employees, guests, visitors, and visitors, with hearing, visual and manual impairments, or who otherwise require members of the use of assistive technology to access information, is public, is as effective as communication with those without disabilities.
 Wright State will provide equal access to its programs, services, and activities delivered through digital content, digital services, and information and communication technologies.
 The university University will ensure that all computer software and systems for public use will permit all persons people with disabilities to can acquire the same information, engage in the same interactions, and enjoy the same services with substantially equivalent ease of use as those people without disabilities. disabilities, including through compatibility with assistive technologies.